Moving to Malta from UK.

 Gozo

-For a quieter, rural lifestyle, Gozo offers stunning scenery, a close-knit community, and lower property prices than the main island.
+For a quieter, rural lifestyle, Gozo offers stunning scenery, a close-knit community, and lower property prices than the main island, and our property services for UK expats page helps you shortlist areas and navigate viewings, offers and legal checks.

 Tips for Choosing Your Area